jlingford/personal-website/content/blog/colabfold-hpc-ssh-howto.md

 Working with a HPC can be tricky though.
 And trying to connect a Colab notebook like ColabFold to a HPC is not straightforward for a novice.
-So, in an attempt to provide some clarity to this issue, **here's my guide on how to connect the ColabFold notebook to a local runtime on your university HPC over ssh**.
+So, in an attempt to provide some clarity to this issue, **here's my guide on how to connect the ColabFold notebook to a local runtime on your university HPC over SSH**.
 Keep in mind, this guide is broadly applicable to running any Colab notebook on your HPC too.